 No, you will need to return to the same location for your second vaccination.
-You will be offered an appointment at the time of your first vaccination.
 The right amount and type of vaccine stock is then sent to the location to ensure that there is a vaccination available for you at the right time.

 Most side effects are mild and should not last longer than a week, such as: